 In July 2015, a startup offered me the amazing opportunity to travel and freelance full-time.
 It was a big risk, but this time I took it.
 I quit my corporate job in payroll the very next day, gave up my apartment, adopted my pets out to family and friends, and packed my life into three suitcases and a laptop bag.

 After a month of being a nomad in Jamaica, I came to America for my routine summer vacation.
 That trip took me through Pennsylvania, New York, Illinois, Iowa, Wisconsin, Tennessee, Kentucky, and Georgia.

 Three years later – I’m still here!
-I’ve now been to 22 of America’s 50 states, with special thanks to my agent at 1 View Point.
+I’ve now been to 24 of America’s 50 states and 6 countries, with special thanks to my agent at 1 View Point.

 It may sound otherwise, but my journey has not been an easy one.
 Like everyone else, my triumphs have been sprinkled with my own fair share of failure and frustration.
 Even so, each step has taken me closer and closer to my goals.
 I turned my hobby into a thriving business and published my debut novel on Halloween in 2018.